Lawyer for Kansas City Distracted Driving Car Accidents

 - Contact the Kansas City distracted driving attorneys of The Law Office of Kevin J. McManus for a free consultation as soon as possible.

-Why You Need a Kansas City Distracted Driving Accident Attorney to Help You
+Why You Need an Attorney for a Kansas City Distracted Driving Accident

 Proving that a driver was distracted at the time of the crash is not sufficient to prove fault.
 The police may ticket a Kansas driver for texting while driving and the driver could plead guilty to the charge.
 However, texting while driving in Kansas is a traffic offense.
 It is not conclusive proof that a driver caused the crash.

 Distractions while driving can and do cause accidents.
 However, you must prove the distracted driver did something to cause the collision to hold the driver liable for damages.

 For instance, a driver reaching for an object that fell under the seat crosses the center line and hits a vehicle in a head-on collision.
 The cause of the collision was the driver veering into oncoming traffic.
 Reaching for an object may be considered negligent behavior and a factor in the cause of the crash, but the primary cause was drifting into another lane of traffic.

 Our experienced Kansas City distracted driving accident lawyer understands that you need evidence related to all factors that contributed to the cause of the crash to establish fault and liability.